Commercial Mortgages UK

 Owner-Occupied Commercial Mortgages

-Where a business buys the premises from which it trades, the loan is assessed primarily against the company’s financial performance — turnover, adjusted net profit, debt service coverage, and the sustainability of trading income.
+Where a business buys the premises from which it trades, the loan is assessed primarily against the company’s financial performance, turnover, adjusted net profit, debt service coverage, and the sustainability of trading income.
 Lenders want to see at least two years of filed accounts, though specialist lenders will consider 12 months of trading in certain sectors.
+Allica Bank and Shawbrook are particularly active in the owner-occupied space for established SMEs.
 Read more on our owner-occupied commercial mortgages page.

 Commercial Investment Mortgages

-Where a property is purchased to let to a third-party tenant, the loan is assessed against the rental income relative to the mortgage payment — expressed as a debt service coverage ratio (DSCR), typically required to be 125% to 150% of the interest payment.
+Where a property is purchased to let to a third-party tenant, the loan is assessed against the rental income relative to the mortgage payment, expressed as a debt service coverage ratio (DSCR), typically required to be 125% to 150% of the interest payment.
 The strength and length of the lease, the quality of the tenant covenant, and the property’s marketability all affect pricing and maximum LTV.
+InterBay and Together are consistently active commercial investment lenders for UK investors.
 More detail on our commercial investment mortgages page.

 Semi-Commercial and Mixed-Use